jembi/openhim-mediator-mapping/docs/docs/gettingStarted/endpoints.md

 ### 1. Metadata

-The `metadata` section contains the details involved for route setup.
+The `metadata` section contains the details involved in route setup.
 The following can be set in the root level of the config object:

 - Endpoint `name`
 - Endpoint `description`